miklevin/Pipulate.com/software.md

 ## Installing Pipulate

-Pipulate is a Linux server that runs in the background under Windows Subsystem for Linux through JupyterLab and Linux systemd services.
+Pipulate is a Linux server that runs in the background under Windows Subsystem for Linux (WSL) through JupyterLab and Linux systemd services.
 Once Pipulate is installed, you will have access to JupyterLab on your local machine at <a href="http://localhost:8080">locoalhost:8080</a> with a number of pre-installed Python packages for such tasks as: